alialshehab/insight-dev-sandbox/README.md

 #6.
 Future Work

 I would like to implemnt a reactive feature that notifies users when they are closer to each other and free.
-Elastic search could be used to achieve this functionality
+Elastic search could be used to achieve this functionality.

 #7.
 Acknowledgements